EtherealEngine/ir-engine-docs/src/content/docs/guides/publishing/publish-your-projects.md

 Figure 2.
 URL to access your published Location.

-:::caution[All changes saved get published]
+:::caution[Update and save with caution]
 Every time you make a change to your scene and save, the location in the published URL gets updated.
+You can make your experience private if you want to test new saved changes before making them public.
 :::

 ## Set up your Location details